Red Canada

 Basin

-Shallow, folded (Warder); small, narrow, somewhat irregular (Downing); open, moderate depth, slightly furrowed or uneven (Elliott); nearly even, moderate (Thomas); narrow, abrupt, shallow, slightly wrinkled and irregular (Budd & Hansen); small, usually narrow, shallow to moderately deep and rather abrupt, furrowed and sometimes slightly wrinkled, often somewhat oblique (Beach); small, narrow, shallow, abrupt, furrowed and sometimes wrinkled, often oblique (Hedrick).
+Open, moderate depth, slightly furrowed or uneven (Elliott); shallow, folded (Warder); small, narrow, somewhat irregular with long segments (Downing); nearly even, moderate (Thomas); narrow, abrupt, shallow, slightly wrinkled and irregular (Budd-Hansen); small, usually narrow, shallow to moderately deep and rather abrupt, furrowed and sometimes slightly wrinkled, often somewhat oblique (Beach); small, narrow, shallow, abrupt, furrowed and sometimes wrinkled, often oblique (Hedrick).

 Skin

-Yellowish-white, breaking, crisp, fine-grained, tender, juicy; flavor sub-acid, aromatic, delicious; quality best, for table (Warder).
-White, tender, crisp, abounding with a brisk, refreshing juice, and retaining its fine, delicate flavor to the last; very good to best (Downing).
-Yellowish white, crisp, tender, juicy, sprightly, sub-acid, aromatic (Elliott).
-Fine-grained, compact, with a rich, sub-acid, high and excellent flavor; one of the finest table apples (Thomas).
-Yellowish white, crisp, fine-grained, tender, juicy, brisk aromatic, subacid, very good to best (Budd & Hansen).
-Whitish with yellow or greenish tinge, firm, crisp, rather fine-grained, tender, juicy, aromatic, rich, agreeably subacid but becoming rather too mild toward the close of the season; good to best (Beach).
-Yellow, firm, crisp, fine-grained, tender, juicy, aromatic, rich, agreeably subacid; good to best (Hedrick).
-Beach notes that quality varies much in different seasons and localities: on heavy clay soils in some seasons quality is decidedly inferior to that of Baldwin and would be rated only fair to good; but when grown on certain fertile soils of a gravelly or sandy nature in favorable seasons it develops color, flavor and quality fully equal to that of Esopus Spitsenburg.
-Lowther rates quality very good.
+Yellowish white, crisp, tender, juicy, sprightly, sub-acid, aromatic (Elliott); yellowish-white, breaking, crisp, fine-grained, tender, juicy; flavor sub-acid, aromatic, delicious; quality best, for table (Warder); white, tender, crisp, abounding with a brisk, refreshing juice, and retaining its fine, delicate flavor to the last; very good to best (Downing); fine-grained, compact, with a rich, sub-acid, high and excellent flavor (Thomas); yellowish white, crisp, fine-grained, tender, juicy, brisk aromatic, subacid, very good to best (Budd-Hansen); whitish with yellow or greenish tinge, firm, crisp, rather fine-grained, tender, juicy, aromatic, rich, agreeably subacid but becoming rather too mild toward the close of the season, good to best (Beach); yellow, firm, crisp, fine-grained, tender, juicy, aromatic, rich, agreeably subacid; good to best (Hedrick); white, firm, crisp, nearly sweet, quality very good (Central Experimental Farm — "nearly sweet" differs from the subacid consensus of the pomological sources).
+Quality very good (Lowther).
+Hedrick summarizes: "firm, crisp, fine-grained, juicy, aromatic, richly flavored flesh."

-Core regular, closed, large; seeds imperfect (Warder).
-Core small, close (Downing).
-Core small, compact; seeds ovate pyriform (Elliott).
-Core small, barely clasping, closed; seeds imperfect (Budd & Hansen).
-Core sessile, axile or nearly so, medium to rather small; cells symmetrical, closed or slit; core lines clasping; carpels usually smooth, roundish, narrowing somewhat toward the apex, mucronate, but slightly emarginate if at all; seeds very numerous, medium to rather large, angular, long, moderately wide, plump, obtuse (Beach).
-Core sessile, axile, small; cells symmetrical, closed or slit; core-lines clasping; carpels smooth, round, narrowing toward the apex, mucronate; seeds numerous, large, angular, long, wide, plump, obtuse (Hedrick).
+Core small, compact (Elliott); regular, closed, large; seeds imperfect (Warder); small, close (Downing); small, barely clasping, closed; tube conical; seeds imperfect (Budd-Hansen); sessile, axile or nearly so, medium to rather small; cells symmetrical, closed or slit; core lines clasping; carpels usually smooth, roundish, narrowing somewhat toward the apex, mucronate, but slightly emarginate if at all; seeds very numerous, medium to rather large, angular, long, moderately wide, plump, obtuse (Beach); sessile, axile, small; cells symmetrical, closed or slit; core-lines clasping; carpels smooth, round, narrowing toward the apex, mucronate; seeds numerous, large, angular, long, wide, plump, obtuse (Hedrick).
+Calyx tube elongated cone-shape or somewhat funnel-form (Beach); elongated-cone-shape (Hedrick); conical tube (Budd-Hansen).
+Seeds ovate pyriform (Elliott).

 Season